 Frequently Asked Questions

-How can I encourage the student to talk with me about the disability?
-Each student has the right to determine when and if they choose to disclose the nature of a disability to faculty.
-We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses.
-Some students, especially those with hidden disabilities, may need time to feel comfortable discussing their disability.
-Some students may never choose or need to discuss their disability.
-Knowing a student’s particular diagnosis is less important than understanding how it interferes with the student’s learning.
-Asking these questions may help facilitate a conversation:
+How do I talk to my professor about accommodations?
+Each student has the right to determine when and if they choose to disclose the nature of a disability.
+We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses with faculty directly or with support from DS staff.
+In talking with faculty, students should have some questions ready, such as:

-- What would you like me to know about how you learn best?
+- How would you like me to let you know about (testing, extensions of time, etc…)

 - When would be a good time to follow up?

 If students have questions or concerns they can also connect with Disability Services and ask for support as part of these conversations.